mrbelowski/CrewChiefV4/README.txt

 "repeat last message / say again" (replays the last message) "What's the air temp / what's the air temperature / what's the track temp / what's the track temperature" (current air / track temps in celsius)
-"What are my [brake / tyre] [temperatures / temps]"
+"What are my [brake / tyre] [temperatures / temps]" "What time is it / what's the time" (reports current real-world time)